mramir0605/CodePathiOSIntroCapstone/Brainstorming.md

    - Uses an API to generate recipe suggestions from the ingredients available in the user’s kitchen.
 5. Music Lyrics Search
    - Uses a Lyrics or Musixmatch API to search, view, and save lyrics to favorite songs.
+6. Pet Finder
+   - Uses the Adoptable Pet Data API to show adoptable pets near you.

 ## Top 3 New App Ideas
 1. Crypto Tracker